DFE-Digital/bat-design-history/app/glossary.md

 : The equivalent to QTS and allows you to teach 0 to 5 year olds.

 ## F

+Fitness to teach check
+: This is not a specific check, but a general description of assessments of a person’s health and physical and mental capacity to teach.
+Each provider may use different processes or services for these checks, which are usually a condition of offers on teacher training courses.

 Further Education
 : This is an educational level between secondary and higher education.
 It tends to be vocational.
 Most people studying FE courses will be over 16, but some courses are available to people aged 14 and over.
 FE courses are usually taught in FE colleges, sixth form colleges, and adult education centres (ie not schools).
 Strictly speaking, A Levels are part of FD - however, the term is generally used to refer to non-academic, vocational/skills-focused training.